Lake Yeak Laom

-Lake Yeak Laom (បឹងយក្សឡោម, Bœ̆ng Yôks Laôm [ɓəŋ jĕək laom]) is a volcanic crater lake and a tourist destination in the commune of Yeak Laom, Banlung Municipality, Ratanakiri Province, north-eastern Cambodia.
+Lake Yeak Laom (បឹងយក្សឡោម, Bœ̆ng Yôks Laôm [ɓəŋ jĕək laom]) is a volcanic crater lake and a tourist destination in the commune of Yeak Laom, Banlung Municipality, Ratanakiri Province, in north-eastern Cambodia.
 It is about 5 km south of Banlung town, the provincial capital, and is located in a protected area.
-In 2012, Lake Yeak Laom was selected in the list of the 15 most beautiful crater lakes in the world.
+In 2012, Lake Yeak Laom was selected among the 15 most beautiful crater lakes in the world.

 Geology

 Around 700,000 years ago, a volcanic eruption resulted in the creation of the lake in Ratanakiri's mountain region.
 The shore of Yeak Laom Lake forms an almost perfect circle.
 It is 800 meters in diameter, and about 48 meters deep.
 Its shape and depth are due to its volcanic's origin.

 Local beliefs

 The Tampuan folklore, the lake was formed by a giant digging a pit to retrieve his beautiful daughter from a suitor with whom she had run away.
 Rain filled the pit, creating the lake.

 The lake and forest area have spiritual significance for the Tampuan people, who perform ritual offerings during harvesting, planting or family sickness.